Career Timeline of Maya Joint: Major Achievements and Milestones

 In 2024, Maya Joint made her Grand Slam debut at the Australian Open in mixed doubles with Dane Sweeny as a wildcard pair.

-In March 2025, Maya Joint achieved a career-high singles ranking of No. 80 by the WTA.
+On May 26, 2025, Maya Joint achieved a career-high singles ranking of No. 53 and a doubles ranking of No. 107 by the WTA.

-In 2025, Maya Joint started the season with a victory over Maddison Inglis at the Brisbane International.
-She later reached her first WTA semifinal at the Hobart International, defeating Olga Danilović and Magda Linette.
-She lost in the semifinals to Elise Mertens.
-Joint was given a wildcard entry into the main draw at the Australian Open, but lost to Jessica Pegula in the first round.
+In 2025, Maya Joint began the season with a victory over Maddison Inglis at the Brisbane International, reached her first WTA semifinal at the Hobart International, defeating Olga Danilović and Magda Linette, before losing to Elise Mertens.
+She lost to Jessica Pegula at the Australian Open.

 2025: Billie Jean King Cup Debut

-In April 2025, Maya Joint debuted for the Australia Billie Jean King Cup team against Kazakhstan, losing to Yulia Putintseva.
-She then defeated Yuliana Monroy as Australia beat Colombia.
+In 2025, Maya Joint debuted for the Australia Billie Jean King Cup team against Kazakhstan, losing to Yulia Putintseva.
+She then defeated Yuliana Monroy as Australia beat Colombia, although it was not enough to see them progress to the finals.